 IRONDEQUOIT CORONAVIRUS RESOURCE PAGE:

-As of May 15th, the Finger Lakes Region, which includes Monroe County, is now in Phase 1 of reopening.
+Effective June 26th, the Finger Lakes Region, which includes Monroe County, is in Phase THREE of reopening.
 Re-opening refers to non-essential businesses and business activities.
 Essential businesses and business that are open will remain open throughout each phase of the plan.

 Phase One allows for the following industries to reopen:

 GUIDANCE REGARDING RELIGIOUS & FUNERAL SERVICES MAY BE FOUND HERE